Banestorm for GURPS 4e, by Phil Masters and Jonathan Woodward

 And to set stories within a rich background, Banestorm does a great job in not overlooking things that get short shrift in RPGs but are actually huge parts of real people’s lives.
 Domestic animals, not only monsters.
 Sects and heresies, not just whole-cloth religions.
 Guilds and orders.
 Arts and entertainment.
 Jobs and trade.
 Lots of goodies to bring the world to life.

 I’ve heard some GURPS fans describe Yrth as a bland setting.
 I disagree; the best I’ll allow is that while Yrth will support high fantasy, it may disappoint those looking for outrageous high fantasy.
 But the short fictional interludes that open each major section of Banestorm won’t do much to dispel charges of blandness, either; while serviceable, they could use an injection of rampart-blasting magic, screaming Northmen hordes, or tentacled dungeon horrors.
 Just a little more pep, please.
-(Likewise, in the hallowed GURPS tradition, the artwork is all right but won’t incite gaming fervor.)
+(Likewise, in the hallowed GURPS tradition, the artwork does the job but won’t incite any gaming fervor.)

 While reading, I noticed no mention of relations among diverse human races, a depressingly contentious matter for real Earth people.
 Until a short discussion of the Intolerance disadvantage, that is, where the authors put forth the idea that had been forming in my mind: humanity’s inane preoccupation with skin color and hair texture just may fly out the window when the new farmhand is a pointy-eared, magic-wielding non-human.
 Who’s brought along his merchant friend, a hulking bipedal lizard.
 Yep, I think that’d knock some welcome perspective into humanity, and quick.